demajor/QA-automation-project-test-cafe/Readme.md

 * While the features include CI, reporters, concurrent testing and solid debug reporting, there's a growing ecosystem of developers creating custom plugins and extensions that give great enthusiasm.

 ### Project Background
-The Modus Create Budgeting Sample Application is a contemporary React web application that offers users the ability to enter and track their income and expenses.
+This Budgeting Sample Application is a contemporary React web application that offers users the ability to enter and track their income and expenses.
 Additionally, it enables the user with a feature to graphically view all financial activity 'Inflow vs Outflow' and drill down into their 'Spending by Category' with visual bar graphs and pie chart representations of the items entered in on the 'Budget' view.

 ### Objectives and Tasks
 For the purposes of this assignment, the ultimate goal is to devise a scalable end-to-end test suite that mimics what and how a user would interact with the web application delivering successful expected results.
 This includes the way in which the application launches, responds to user input and validation that subsequent-displayed data is correct across both the 'Budget' and 'Reports' features.